Agenda for the sustainable city

 - 2.5 per cent energy efficiency enhancements per year*

-- Net positive increase of ecosystem services in larger projects
+- Initiatives for increased biodiversity in the property portfolio must be promoted and net positive increase of ecosystem services in larger projects

 * In the like-for-like portfolio